Browse the glossary using this index

 Number of Consumers Served: 15+ DeafBlind individuals

-Certification/Endorsement: SSPs receive a certificate of completion after both trainings are finished.
+Certification/Endorsement: SSPs/CNs receive a certificate of completion after both trainings are finished.

-Types of Service Requests: SSP is offered for staff for work-related activities.
-SSP is offered to program participants for both employment-related needs and recreational needs.
+Types of Service Requests: SSP/CN is offered for staff for work-related activities.
+SSP/CN is offered to program participants for both employment-related and recreational needs.

-Training Requirements: SSPs and participants will be required to complete trainings.
-The SSP training is online, self-paced, completed in two weeks and in-person two-day training.
+Training Requirements: SSPs/CNs and participants will be required to complete trainings.
+The SSP/CN training is online, self-paced, completed in two weeks and in-person two-day training.
 Participant training will depend on their experiences.
+The CoNavigator training is being developed and will be deployed in spring 2026, to be provided in person.

 Program Coordination: Full-time

-Transportation: SSPs are allowed to drive agency vehicles with Motor Vehicle background check completed.
-SSPs may choose to use their personal vehicle with mileage reimbursement.
+Transportation: SSPs/CNs are allowed to drive agency vehicles with Motor Vehicle background check completed.
+SSPs/CNs may choose to use their personal vehicle with mileage reimbursement.

-SSP Pay Rate: SSPs are paid $25/hour with mileage reimbursement.
-SSPs may use their own personal cars.
+SSP Pay Rate: SSPs/CNs are paid $25/hour with mileage reimbursement.

 NORTH CAROLINA